criswell/github-reflog/README.md

 ## Caveats

-* Github's event log only goes back 90 days, and you are only allowed to view a total of 300 past events..
+* Github's event log only goes back 90 days, and you are only allowed to view a total of 300 past events.
 * `git-github-reflog` does not support all of the [event types](https://developer.github.com/v3/activity/events/types/) which Github uses.
 If you'd like to help add support for a given type, fork me and write a